RSS

 V(i)= PS(i) + UVA(i)

-2. Calculate the probability P(i) of winning each state given the margin of error (95% confidence):
+2. Compute the probability of winning each state given the projected share and the margin of error at the 95% confidence level:

 P(i) = NORMDIST (V(i), 0.5, MoE/1.96, true)

-3. Calculate the expected electoral vote EV.
-It is the product sum of the state win probabilities and the electoral votes:
+3. Compute the expected electoral vote as the sum of each state’s win probability times its electoral vote:

 EV = ∑ P(i) * EV(i), for i = 1,51